-The round on Saturday also played in teams and as individuals is usually a good indication of the potential BOGS on tour champion as the scores come in for the first round of the challenge cup.
-The final round on Sunday is played in reverse order of the leaderboard with the intention of the overall BOGS on tour Champion being cheered by fellow BOGS in to the clubhouse.
-Many other prizes are up for grabs on the sunday such as longest drive, nearest the pin, best 3's and 5's, best front and back nine but the overall enjoyment of the golf and the company is the real winner for all that take part.
+Both Challenge Cup weekend rounds are also played in teams and as individuals with the Saturday round a good indication of the potential BOGS on Tour champion as the scores come in for the first round of the challenge cup.
+Many other prizes are up for grabs on the Sunday such as longest drive, nearest the pin, best 3's and 5's, best front and back nine but the overall enjoyment of the golf and the company is the real winner for all that take part.

-All BOGS assembled in the Hotel Bar ahead of the afternoon Tee times for some light lunch and refreshments.
-Ahead of the proceedings the BOGS Captain John Farnworth reminded everyone of the rules and the various competitions and prizes up for grabs.
-The competition on Friday was a warm up for the main events and was played in teams and as an individual stableford.
+All 42 BOGS assembled in the hotel bar ahead of the afternoon tee times for some light lunch and refreshments and were welcomed by Joe Nellis who was captaining the first BOGS on Tour trip of his tenure.
+The competition on Friday was a warmup for the main events and was played in teams and as an individual stableford.

-The winning better ball team on Friday with 46 points consisted of Stephen Bailey, Phil Ilsley and Paul Randles.
+In a close fought battle, the winning better ball team on countback on Friday with 52 points consisted of Paul Knight, Phil Rajotte, Remmy Wamweri and Robin Illingworth.

 And so to the final day.....

-Some delicate heads were seen at breakfast on Sunday morning ahead of a day of many prizes and crowning of the 2019 BOGS on Tour champion.
-The players were out in reverse order from Saturdays scores.
-The Greens, fairways and bunkers had dried out from previous days rain and even the sun had come out - albeit temporarily.
+Some delicate heads were seen at breakfast on Sunday morning ahead of a day of many prizes and crowning of the 2021 BOGS on Tour champion.
+The sun was shining brightly, and sun cream was being applied liberally as we prepared ourselves for the round ahead.

-Once everyone was back in the bar the cards were reviewed and points totalled up.
-After a very long wait ordering lunch the prize giving commenced.
-The main winners of the day are shown below.
+Once everyone was back in the bar recovering from a long hot round, the cards were reviewed, and points totalled up.
+The prizes for the day were as follows: -